25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Misc.md

 ## robots.txt

-The `robots.txt` file is used to give instructions to web robots on what can be crawled from the website.
+The `robots.txt` file is used to give instructions to web robots on what can be crawled from the website

 By default, the file provided by this project includes the next two lines: